10 Best Herbal Essential Oils For Rheumatoid Arthritis

 salvia officinalis essential oil

-Salvia officinalis, commonly known as sage, contains essential oils that have been studied for their potential benefits in managing symptoms of rheumatoid arthritis.
+Salvia officinalis, commonly known as sage, contains essential oils that have been traditionally used for their anti-inflammatory and antioxidant properties, which may offer potential benefits for individuals with rheumatoid arthritis.

 4. Cinnamomum zeylanicum